- This event has passed.

 In 2020 Ingrid Pollard and MK Gallery were awarded the Freelands Foundation Award to host a major exhibit of Ingrid’s work in 2022.
 In 2019 Ingrid Pollard was a recipient of the Paul Hamlyn Foundation Award for Artists, and in 2018 was the inaugural Stuart Hall Associate Fellow at the University of Sussex.

-Selected for and supported by the Glasgow International 2021 Across the City Programme, and Esmee Fairbairn Collections Fund.
+Selected for and supported by the Glasgow International 2021 Across the City Programme.
+Funded by Esmée Fairbairn Collections Fund which is run by the Museums Association.

 This exhibition is open to all, free to attend and there is no need to book.
 Visit during GWL opening hours.